Boulder, Utah

-Boulder, quite isolated until the Civilian Conservation Corps built a road from Escalante, did not get electric power until 1947.
-The town marks the western terminus of Burr Trail, a mostly paved road that runs eastward through spectacular red rock country to the Waterpocket Fold in Capitol Reef National Park.
+Boulder was isolated from other communities until the Civilian Conservation Corps built a road from Escalante, and did not get electric power until 1947.
+The town marks the western terminus of Burr Trail, a mostly paved road that runs eastward through red rock country to the Waterpocket Fold in Capitol Reef National Park.
 Boulder is the home of Anasazi Indian State Park.

 Geography

 Boulder is near Grand Staircase–Escalante National Monument and Capitol Reef National Park.

 According to the United States Census Bureau, the town has a total area of 20.9 square miles (54.2 km^{2}), all land.
 Boulder also has many sandstone formations, such as small mountains and slopes.

 Trails and byways

 The American Discovery Trail bicycle alternate route runs through Boulder.

 Climate

 According to the Köppen Climate Classification system, Boulder has a semi-arid climate, abbreviated "BSk" on climate maps.
 The hottest temperature recorded in Boulder was 97 F on June 16, 2021, while the coldest temperature recorded was -17 F on February 6, 1989.